Association measures for interval variables: Introduction

 The paper is structured as follows.
-In Section \ref{sec:SymCov} we introduce the population formulations of the symbolic mean, variance, covariance, correlation, covariance matrix and correlation matrix for interval-valued symbolic variables, and derive their main properties.
-In Section \ref{sec:Reasoning} we investigate conditions on the micro-data that lead to each of the symbolic covariance matrix definition under study.
-We also discuss conditions under which a null correlation matrix may be obtained for interval-valued variables.
-Section \ref{sec:Examples} presents two case studies, one based on the iris dataset and another based on credit card monthly expenses.
-Finally, Section \ref{sec:conclusions} presents the conclusions of the paper and some directions for future work.
+In Section \ref{sec:Reasoning} we introduce the model linking the micro-data with the macro-data of interval-valued symbolic variables and discuss several worked examples.
+Section \ref{sec:Examples} introduces the real data examples.
+Finally, Section \ref{sec:conclusions} presents the conclusions of the paper and gives some directions for future work.